Nationally recognized for student experience

 BGSU College of Arts and Sciences

-The physics program is part of the Department of Physics and Astronomy in the BGSU College of Arts and Sciences.
+The Bachelor of Science in physics is part of the Department of Physics and Astronomy in the BGSU College of Arts and Sciences.